maiyama18/ImageViewer/README.md

 # ImageViewer

-**This package is under developing and currently not production ready.
-It has problems of bad performance and crashes.**
+:warning: **This package is under developing and currently not production ready.
+It has problems of crashes and bad performance.**

 Yet another simple image viewer for iOS Applications, that is available for both UIKit and SwiftUI.